AliMousa27/Snake/README.md

 "vmArgs": "--module-path PathToWhereYouHaveJavafxLib --add-modules javafx.controls,javafx.fxml"
 Note:
 The process may differ between IDE's and OSS'.
 For more information about adding the javafx library see https://openjfx.io/openjfx-docs/

+WARNING: The cloning process may not work for other ides such as intellij or other ides.